imstellar/Habitally/README.md

 - Have some sort of timer that can be used to time workouts
 - Has multiple screens OR One other creative function that would be suitable for a wellness gym / spa ( This is where you can show your creativity here)

-Ateempted criteria for this task;
+Attempted criteria for this task;

 - P5: Produce a mobile app that meets the design criteria.
-- P6: Test a mobile app for fuinctionality, usability, stability and performance.
+- P6: Test a mobile app for functionality, usability, stability and performance.
 - P7: Review the extent to which the mobile app meets the identified requirements.
 - M3: Optimise a mobile app that meets the design criteria.